Tuition & Billing

 Tuition and Fee Rates

 Room, board, and conference activities for the Health Care Innovation Seminar will be covered by the program.
-Transportation to and from Philadelphia, as well as incidental expenses, are the responsibility of each student.
+Transportation to and from Philadelphia for the Seminar, as well as incidental expenses, are the responsibility of each student.
 Details will be provided to the cohort during the summer.

 |Tuition and Fees per 1 CU||Amount|

-Students register for courses online through Penn InTouch (PennKey login required).
-The Office of Student Registration & Financial Services sends electronic bursar bills to students within 4–6 weeks after course registration has been processed.
-Bills are delivered electronically on a monthly schedule, and you will be notified about them via email.
-You can pay your bill electronically, by mail, in person, or via wire transfer.
+Each semester, students register for courses online through Penn InTouch (PennKey login required).
+The Office of Student Registration & Financial Services sends bursar bills to students after course registration has been processed.
+Bills are delivered via email on a monthly schedule.
+You can pay your bill online, by mail, in person, or via wire transfer.
 Billing questions can be addressed to Student Financial Services at 215-898-1988.

 Email is the primary mechanism for sending official communications, including billing notifications, to Penn students.
 Please be sure that your email address is up-to-date in the Penn Directory (see Update Directory Listings).